Construction Time Again: Background and recording

-For the album, Wilder and Miller had brought both a Synclavier and an Emulator, which allowed the band to capture and manipulate sounds in a way they hadn't been able to prior.
-They were inspired to buy the expensive piece of equipment after it was used to produce Michael Jackson's album Thriller (1982), which was on its way to becoming the best-selling album in history.
-The band found the Synclavier cumbersome to use, but were happy with the results on their previous single, "Get the Balance Right!".
-To get a "tougher" sound out of their music, they often hooked up the synthesizer to amplifiers and recorded the sounds in the studio space, as Jones said, "we often recorded the sound of the space as well as the sound of the synthesizer".
-They also had a portable Stellavox tape recorder, which allowed them to record sounds outside the studio for inclusion on the album.
+For the album, Wilder and Miller had brought both a Synclavier and an E-mu Emulator, which allowed the band to capture and manipulate sounds in a way they hadn't been able to prior.
+They were inspired to buy an expensive Synclavier after it was used to produce Michael Jackson's album Thriller (1982), which was on its way to becoming the best-selling album in history.
+The band found it cumbersome to use, but were happy with the results on their previous single, "Get the Balance Right!".
+This marked the start of the band's move from the analogue synthesisers used on their previous albums to sampling and digital technology, which Foxx credited Jones for helping with.
+(Note: Depeche Mode's first album produced entirely digitally would be 1987's Music for the Masses.)
+To get a "tougher" sound out of their music, they often hooked up the synthesiser to amplifiers and recorded the sounds in the studio space instead of directly off the synthesiser itself, which Jones felt was his true contribution to the album, saying "I had a bunch of different amps hooked up in different rooms with mics near and far, so we were able to experiment with distortions and acoustic spaces easily. ...
+The sense of place was very important for helping to enhance and create moods and atmospheres."

+The band also used a portable Stellavox SP 7 tape recorder, which allowed them to record sounds outside the studio for inclusion on the album.
 Wilder remember that initially, recording the album "was like a pioneering expedition.
 All of us would go off to derelict areas armed with a hammer and tape recorders."
 Gore found the approach to be "a revelation": "We were going out, smashing pieces of metal with sledgehammers, raiding the kitchen drawer for utensils to make percussion sounds."
 With regards to the heavy amount of sampling, the band would sample various 'found' sounds, such as toy instruments or other objects like stones and objects found in construction sites which they would manipulate using the Synclavier.
 Wilder said, "You can take the purest voice in the world, and fool around with it digitally until it's the most evil, monstrous sound.
 Or you can take a moose fart and make it beautiful."
 Miller recalled "Martin [Gore] would turn up with some toy or some other weird instrument and we just started recording it, sampling it, doing shit with it."
-He looked back on the recording process as one of the most enjoyable he has been through stating "I sit at home with my synthesizers making great noises, but when you can put those experiments into the pop form that's thrilling."
+He looked back on the recording process as one of the most enjoyable he has been through stating "I sit at home with my synthesisers making great noises, but when you can put those experiments into the pop form that's thrilling."